 There are literally countless reasons to be a ghostwriter and for using ghostwriters.
-Becoming a ghostwriter often involves first starting with freelance writing, networking with contacts in the industry you want to work for, and then building a name for yourself with clients over time.
-However, the benefits are clear.
+Becoming a ghostwriter often involves first starting with freelance writing, networking with contacts in the industry you want to work for, and then building a name for yourself with clients.
+However, the benefits are obvious.
 Ghostwriting often provides a lucrative source of income, an opportunity to write on interesting topics, and even a chance to achieve a measure of fame for those who become well-known ghostwriters.

 Many celebrities seek ghostwriters because they have the name recognition and the story to tell but don't know exactly how to tell it.
 Others need content produced quickly and hiring a team of ghostwriters is the fastest way to produce quality writing in the shortest amount of time possible.
 Some, including famous content marketers, have a valuable brand to promote but either don't have the time to write for that brand or want help expanding the breadth of the brand.
 There are multiple and overlapping reasons for ghostwriting, but one thing is clear: this tradition isn't going anywhere.
 As a result, writers should look at ghostwriting as an opportunity, which sometimes leads to positive life-changing events.